token-tricksters/deep-learning-nlp/README.md

 The baseline for our comparisons includes most smaller improvements to the BERT model listed above.
 The baseline model is further described in the [Results](#results) section.
 The baseline model was trained for 10 epochs at 10.000 samples per epoch.

 The models were trained and evaluated on the Grete cluster.
 The training was done on a single A100 GPU.
-The training time for the baseline model was approximately 2 hours.
+The training time for the baseline model was approximately 1 hour.

 We used [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) to perform hyperparameter tuning.
 This allowed us to efficiently explore the hyperparameter space and find the best hyperparameters for our model.
 We used [Optuna](https://docs.ray.io/en/latest/tune/api/doc/ray.tune.search.optuna.OptunaSearch.html) to search the hyperparameter space and [AsyncHyperBandScheduler](https://docs.ray.io/en/latest/tune/api/doc/ray.tune.schedulers.AsyncHyperBandScheduler.html) as the scheduler.
 The hyperparameters were searched for the whole model, not for each task individually.
 This was done to avoid overfitting to a single task.
 We searched for hyperparameters trying to minimize the overfitting of the model to the training data.